helm/community/hips/hip-00xx-sequencing.md

 ## How to teach this

-TBD upon deciding on a design.
 - Document how sequencing works in the official helm documentation website.
-Include ordering of kubernetes resources the Helm enforces when applying resources to the cluster.
+Include ordering of kubernetes resources that Helm enforces when applying resources to the cluster.
 Examples will be added to best demonstrate how this feature works.
+- Document how to this feature works for SDK users.

 ## Reference implementation